outsidedav/swift/analytics/mobile_analytics.md

  - **Application log messages**

-	This category enables the developer to add lines of code throughout the application that log custom messages to assist in development and debugging.
+	This category enables the developer to add lines of code throughout the application that can log custom messages to assist with development and debugging.
 The developer assigns a severity/verbosity level to each log message.

  - **Custom events**